 Of course, like most things to do with fighting, the Romans took this a step further.
 They developed a battle glove known as a cestus, pitted with studs to cause maximum damage.
 Fighters, usually slaves, would compete in fights to the death in amphitheatres for the amusement of the emperor and the Roman people.
 I’m not so sure you could call this much of a sport for the contestants however.

 Boxing died away somewhat in recorded history between the end of the Roman empire and the 17th century.
-This is generally down to later cultures abolishing fights to the death as entertainment combined with the popularity of newer forms of combat during the middle ages medieval and periods such as jousting and sword fighting.
+This is generally down to later cultures abolishing fights to the death as entertainment combined with the popularity of newer forms of combat during the middle ages ages such as jousting and sword fighting.

-Bare-knuckle prizefighting emerged in the late 1600's in Britain with the first recorded champion James Figg taking the title in 1719 and reigning until 1730.
+Bare-knuckle prizefighting emerged in the late 1600’s in Britain with the first recorded champion James Figg taking the title in 1719 and reigning until 1730.
 Figg is often referred to as the father of modern boxing and was also known as a sword fighter and fencer.
-It was also now that the word boxing was also first used to describe fist fighting.
+It was also around this time that the word boxing was also first used to describe fist fighting.